 In 1950, after he had ordered the delivery of stones cut to specific size, one large stone cube was delivered in error.
 Jung saw this “orphan stone” as a portent of sorts and demanded that it be left with him.
 He proceeded to inscribe three of its four sides, placing it prominently near the lakeshore and tower entrance.
 After completing the Orphan Stone, Jung told Maud Oakes, “I need not have written any books; it is all on the stone.”
 (Oaks, 1987, p.
 88).
 The inscription by Jung (in Greek) reads: “Time is a child — playing like a child — playing a board game — the kingdom of the child.
 This is Telesphoros, who roams through the dark regions of the cosmos and glows like a star out of the depths.
 He points the way to the gates of the sun and to the land of dreams” (Jung, 1963, p.
 227).

 Like Stravinsky’s sinking roots down into a metaphorical “field of experience.”
 Jung is grounding his mercurial imagination here in something that is ancient, ponderous, resistant to change, seemingly eternal: stone.
 Herein lies the paradox, the more one constricts one’s actions, slows down, thinks less, the greater one’s capacity for turning Hermes’ dim, half-heard whispers into tangible creative acts.
 And tellingly, at the centre of Jung’s carved, sealed space (an eye or a mandala), who do we find?
 A playful child.

-Please note: Portions of this article were presented and published in thesis form in the fulfilment of the requirements for the PhD of Marshall Heiser from Griffith University.
+Please note: Portions of this article were presented in thesis form (not the mythological bits, that’s for sure) in the fulfilment of the requirements for the PhD of Marshall Heiser from Griffith University.